watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * Straightforward extension of the SRv6 Network Programming model

   The protocol used in this architecture MUST be compatible with SRv6.
-  This simplifies the operation of services such as traffic steering including SFC, redundancy, and Fast Re-route (FRR).
+  This simplifies the operation of services such as traffic steering including SFC, redundancy, and Fast Reroute (FRR).
   To satisfy this requirement, this architecture uses standardized SRv6 protocols such as BGP, PCEP, IS-IS, OSPF, TI-LFA, and Anycast SID.

 * SDN Framework compliance and comprehensive management of SRv6 SFC by controllers